We issue alerts about important chemical safety information.

 We have banned products available for sale to the general public that contain chlorothalonil.

-From 7 June 2018 onwards, it is illegal to manufacture or sell some products containing microbeads in New Zealand.
-Find out more about the rules and whether you...
+Since 7 June 2018 it has been illegal to manufacture or sell some products containing microbeads in New Zealand.

-Find out more about your obligations for planning, managing and disposing of fire-fighting foams containing PFOS, and how we can help.
+This page has information about the obligations for planning, managing and disposing of fire-fighting foams containing PFOS.

-In the light of EPA’s recent testing of fire-fighting foams at airports, this is a reminder to all industries using aqueous film-forming foams that some foams m...
+In light of our recent testing of fire-fighting foams at airports, this is a reminder to all industries using aqueous film-forming foams that some foams manufac...

 Find out what you need to do if your fire-fighting foam was manufactured using PFAS chemicals, including PFOS and PFOA.